amoamare/Console-Service-Tool/README.md

 PS5 NOR Patching Kinda Added - I mean dont use if you dont know what you are doing.
 In theory it patches fine.
 I dont have a PS5 to test ATM.
 What patches work.
-Serial Number, Motherboard Serial, Console Type (Disk, or Digital)
+Serial Number, Motherboard Serial, Console Type (Disk, or Digital), Board ID and MAC Address.

 ![image](https://github.com/amoamare/ConsoleServiceTool/assets/15149902/29c901a4-5217-4c65-81cf-ea83caf73bd3)